Are you worthy? I’m asking because too often the driving energy behind creative work is the desire to prove ourselves—to prove our worth.

 I call this hiding.

-My own hiding is showing up lately in my writing.
-I’m working on the next edition of Beyond Talent (scary deadline fast approaching!).
-“Hiding” for me means avoiding writing honestly about what matters most.
-At its worst, I find myself editing my own work with a combination of fear, self-loathing, and the wish to please others.
+When I was working on the third edition of Beyond Talent, my own “hiding” showed up as avoiding writing honestly and directly about my own challenges with managing the emotional roller coaster of a career in music.
+At its worst, I’d find myself editing my own work with a combination of fear, self-loathing, and the wish to please others.
 All in the misguided attempt to make the writing (and me) “good enough.”
 OUCH.

 OK, so what does it take to change this, to stop hiding, procrastinating, and avoiding?